jackdignamit/Azure-Honeypot-SIEM-Attack-Analysis-Lab/README.md

 - Utilize Azure Functions or Logic apps to automate elements like the enrichment process
 - Implement more data sources such as firewall logs, threat intelligence feeds, etc.
 - Add custom Sentinel alerts for specific attack signatures
-- Integerate Power BI or Grafana for improved map visualizations
+- Integrate Power BI or Grafana for improved map visualizations

 ---

+## Skills Demonstrated
+- Azure virtual machine deployment
+- Microsoft Sentinel SIEM configuration
+- Windows Event Log analysis
+- KQL querying and filtering
+- Geolocation enrichment of security events
+- Cloud security monitoring fundamentals

+---

 ## Reflection
 This project showed me how active the **internet threat landscape** is.
 A simple exposed VM became a global target in a matter of minutes with **over 35,000 brute-force attempts**.
 It also deepened my understanding of **KQL filtering** methods such as **log pipelines**, **data enrichment**, and **SIEM workflows**.
 These are all essential skills for anyone pursuing a **SOC analyst** or **threat detection** position in cybersecurity.

+**Thank you for reading and checking out my project!**

 ---